 Discussion – 361 words

-Focusing on the countries in the four clusters, we find expected patterns based on earlier studies, but also unanticipated countries joining these types.
-The high-performance, public-oriented, high-supply sub-system is led by the Nordic countries of Sweden, Norway, and Denmark- This group of countires is found in several studies (Alber, 1995; Colombo, 2012; Damiani et al., 2011), but mostly also includes Finland and the Netherlands (Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Pommer et al., 2009).
+Focusing on the countries in the four systems, we find expected patterns based on earlier studies, but also unanticipated countries joining these types.
+The high-performance, public-oriented, high-supply sub-system is led by the Nordic countries of Sweden, Norway, and Denmark.
+This group of countries is found in several studies (Alber, 1995; Colombo, 2012; Damiani et al., 2011), but mostly also includes Finland and the Netherlands (Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Pommer et al., 2009).
 Furthermore, the low-supply, low-performance system is built by Poland, Latvia, and the Czech Republic – three Eastern European countries (Damiani et al., 2011).
 However, other Eastern European countries as Slovenia, Slovakia, and Estonia are loosely attached to the high performance private-oriented types.
-As we could only incorporate Spain into the typology as a southern European country, the results cannot show or negate the existence of a such a cluster of LTC systems.
-Continental European countries are mainly included in the high performance private-oriented types – especially in the high supply sub-cluster – yet the cluster includes Eastern European, Southern European, and Non-European OECD countries as well.
+As we could only incorporate Spain into the typology as a southern European country, the results cannot show or negate the existence of such a cluster of LTC systems.
+Continental European countries are mainly included in the high performance private-oriented types – especially in the high-supply sub-cluster – yet the cluster includes Eastern European, Southern European, and Non-European OECD countries as well.
 As Japan and Korea have been attached to Germany and the Netherlands in earlier typologies due to their social insurance model in LTC (Colombo, 2012) our results show that the high performance and the public-private mix of these LTC systems are closer to those of Northern European LTC systems.
 Finding Finland and Germany in one cluster seems rare.
-Only one typology finds both counrties in one cluster, yet together with other clusters (Damiani et al., 2011).
-However on could speculate if this cluster would also include countries such as Austria or Luxembourg which were not included due to data limitations.
+Only one typology finds both countries in one cluster, yet together with other countries (Damiani et al., 2011).
+However one could speculate if this cluster would also include countries such as Austria or Luxembourg which were not included due to data limitations.

-Despite many reforms in OECD countries’ LTC systems, in recent years, our results underline certain patterns of LTC system types.
-A low-performance and low-supply system marked by Eastern European countries, as well as a high-performance, public-oriented system.
-However, such a large group of countries in the high-performance, private-oriented systems is a new finding.
-This might show that privatization and marketization reforms in OECD LTC systems (Ranci and Pavolini, 2013; Farris and Marchetti, 2017) led to a convergence of these systems.
+Despite many reforms in OECD countries’ LTC systems in recent years, our results underline certain patterns of LTC system types.
+A low-performance and low-supply system marked by Eastern European countries, as well as a high-performance, public-oriented system mainly occupied by Northern European countries.
+However, the large group of countries in the high-performance, private-oriented system is a new finding.
+This might show that privatization and marketization reforms in OECD LTC systems (Ranci and Pavolini, 2013; Farris and Marchetti, 2017) led to a convergence of these countries’ LTC systems.

 Conclusion – 379 words

 We provided an updated, innovative, and flexible LTC typology.
-We provided an updated typology, because we used the latest available data from the OECD database as well as a unique institutional dataset, which we developed ourselves and which has been checked by country policy experts.
+We presented an updated typology, because we used the latest available data from the OECD database as well as a unique institutional dataset, which we developed ourselves and which has been checked by country policy experts.
 This is furthermore an innovative approach because most typologies rely heavily on quantitative indicators, especially when a larger country sample is included (Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017).
 Only in cases of smaller country samples, which use more often qualitative comparisons, institutional indicators are considered.
 A larger country sample as well as a mix of quantitative and institutional indicators has only been adopted by Kraus et al. (2010).
-Moreover, we developed a flexible typology, where nine clusters are defined on methodological grounds and condensed to four clusters based on less strict methodolical as well as content-related considerations In the last century marketization, commodification and coporatization of care changed LTC systems all over the world (Farris and Marchetti, 2017), which makes a new and updated LTC typology necessary.
+Moreover, we developed a flexible typology, where nine clusters are defined on methodological grounds and condensed to four clusters based on less strict methodological as well as content-related considerations.
+In the last century marketization, commodification and corporatization of care changed LTC systems all over the world (Farris and Marchetti, 2017), which makes a new and updated LTC typology necessary.